 City Homes Financial.

-Whether you are a first-time homebuyer or an experienced buyer, The Collin Bruce Mortgage Team can provide you with access to the best mortgage products and rates across Canada.
+Whether you are a first-time homebuyer or an experienced buyer, our preferred lenders can provide you with access to the best mortgage products and rates across Canada.
 Let them educate you on no-down-payment mortgages, self-employment programs, rental purchase programs, vacation property programs, and other financing alternatives.
-Start the process by getting pre-approved, and lock in your rate for 120 days while you shop.
-They can help you get into your new home much sooner than you expect.
+Start the process by getting pre-approved, and lock in your rate for 120 days while you shop, getting you into your dream home sooner than you’d expect.

 Pre-Approval.

 When you are pre-approved for a mortgage, you’ll know exactly how much you can afford before you start your home search.
-The Collin Bruce Mortgage Team can let you know what you can afford based on your salary, lender criteria, and insurer criteria, and they can tell you what your monthly payments will be.
+Our preferred lenders can let you know what you can afford based on your salary, lender criteria, and insurer criteria, and they can tell you what your monthly payments will be.

-They can explain the benefits of short- and long-term mortgage terms, the latest programs available, the best mortgage products for your needs, and the other costs associated with buying a home.
+They can explain the benefits of short- and long-term mortgage terms, the latest programs available, the best mortgage products for your needs, and the other costs associated with buying a home, while also ensuring you get the best rate based on your needs.

 Mortgage Types.